chinapedia/wikipedia.abstract.en/Page/Priest.md

 Historical religions

-Vestalin-2.jpg priestess of Ancient Rome]] Romans_murdering_Druids_and_burning_their_groves_cropped.jpgs and burning their groves on Anglesey, as described by Tacitus]] In historical polytheism, a priest administers the sacrifice to a deity, often in highly elaborate ritual.
+priestess of Ancient Rome]] s and burning their groves on Anglesey, as described by Tacitus]] In historical polytheism, a priest administers the sacrifice to a deity, often in highly elaborate ritual.
 In the Ancient Near East, the priesthood also acted on behalf of the deities in managing their property.

 Priestesses in antiquity often performed sacred prostitution, and in Ancient Greece, some priestesses such as Pythia, priestess at Delphi, acted as oracles.